 Description

-PLAN: the two pillboxes are both rectangular with one angled corner and are linked by an L-shaped passageway.
-A rectangular roof entrance at the angle of the passageway gives access to both pillboxes.
-The upper pillbox has an angled north-west corner, two embrasures in the north wall, facing the road, and a partial raised upper level on the south-west side with an embrasure facing south, overlooking the passageway entrance.
-The lower pillbox has an angled north-east corner, with two embrasures, facing north and north-east.
+The two pillboxes are rectangular with one angled corner and are linked by an L-shaped passageway that is mostly subterranean.
+A rectangular roof entrance at the angle of the passageway provides access to both pillboxes.
+The upper pillbox features an angled northwest corner, two embrasures in the north wall facing the road, and a partial raised upper level on the southwest side with an embrasure facing south, overlooking the passageway entrance.
+The lower pillbox features an angled northeast corner, with two embrasures facing north and northeast.

-The lower pillbox has similar stone lintels and shelves to the embrasures.
-There is a brick anti-ricochet wall in front of the passageway entrance.
+Internally, the upper pillbox has a brick platform beneath the raised level, and the stone slabs above the embrasures form lintels while those below act as shelves.
+The lower pillbox has similar stone lintels and shelves to the embrasures, along with a brick anti-ricochet wall in front of the passageway entrance.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.